About the Project

 Secrets Under the Skin premiered in Havana, Cuba, December 22, 2010 at Fundación Ludwig with the traditional musicians from Perico able to travel to Havana and play on the Fundación Ludwig patio.

 The installation was also exhibited at the Museo Municipal de Perico Constantino Barredo Guerra in Perico, Cuba December 25, 2010.
-On January 16, 2011, Secrets Under the Skin had its U.S, premiere at the Kimura Gallery, Fine Arts Building, University of Alaska Anchorage Campus.
-It has since traveled to the Bunnell Street Arts Center, Homer, Alaska with subsequent versions in San Francisco involving interactive artists' talks.
+On January 16, 2011, Secrets Under the Skin had its U.S. premiere at the Kimura Gallery, Fine Arts Building, University of Alaska Anchorage Campus.
+It has since traveled to the Bunnell Street Arts Center, Homer, Alaska, with subsequent versions in San Francisco involving interactive artists' talks.
 A skeleton portion of this project was introduced in Ghana and Togo, July 2012 for comment and refinement.
 The entire installation traveled to Ghana July 2013 appearing at the Nubuke Foundation in Accra where ritual practitioners from Dzodze were able to travel to Accra and perform ritual drumming, dance, and song.
 The show also traveled to the University of Cape Coast in Ghana.
 In May 2014, it opened at the Mission Cultural Center for Latino Arts in San Francisco.